-The GMC has told the Williams Review into Gross Negligence Manslaughter that doctors' reflections are 'so fundamental to their professionalism' that UK and devolved governments should consider providing legal protection.
+We’ve told the Williams Review into Gross Negligence Manslaughter that doctors’ reflections are so fundamental to their professionalism that the UK and devolved governments should consider providing legal protection.

 'For our part, we have concluded that because doctors’ reflections are so fundamental to their professionalism, UK and devolved governments should consider how to protect them in law, if they see fit to do so.'

-The Review was told that further work will be needed on how this might be put into practice.
-The Review also heard that the GMC has undertaken to consider how human factors training can be incorporated into its processes.
+The review was told that further work will be needed on how this might be put into practice.
+The review also heard that we will consider how human factors training can be incorporated into our processes.

-The GMC has commissioned a fundamental review of the application of the law concerning gross negligence manslaughter and culpable homicide to doctors which will be led by Dame Clare Marx.
+We have commissioned a fundamental review of the application of the law concerning gross negligence manslaughter and culpable homicide to doctors.
+Our review is led by Dame Clare Marx.

 The learning from the review will support just decision making and the application of the law, procedures and processes where allegations of gross negligence manslaughter and culpable homicide have arisen.
 This will help make sure accountability is appropriately apportioned between healthcare systems and individual doctors.